suzuki-shunsuke/deny-self-approve/README.md

 [We provide a GitHub Actions to prevent self-approvals easily.](https://github.com/suzuki-shunsuke/deny-self-approve-action)

-## :warning: Commits not linked to GitHub Users
+## :warning: Commit not linked to a GitHub User

 deny-self-approve gets commits' users to deny self approvals.
-But if commits aren't linked to GitHub Users, deny-self-approve can't get committers.
+But if a commit isn't linked to a GitHub User, deny-self-approve can't get a committer.
 In that case, deny-self-approve fails by default.

 - [You should configure Git properly](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/troubleshooting-commits/why-are-my-commits-linked-to-the-wrong-user).